 As well as reviewing the physical stock on your shelves, talk to your suppliers about what they can do to make stock ordering easier and simpler for you.
 If they can’t accommodate you, it might be time to make a switch to someone who can.

 Remember!
 Your suppliers want to keep you as a customer.
-Have a conversation with them and see what they can do for yo
+Tell them what you need and see what they can do for you.